HistoriaOffical/docs/masternodes/hosting.rst

 Hosting Services
 ================

-The following are services that properly host Historia Network Masternodes:
+For non-technical users, we recommend using a Hosted Masternode service.
+The following are services that properly host Historia Network Masternodes.

 - https://pecuniaplatform.io/coin-stats/historia